 During the day, El Cimarrón Y Su Fandango can be viewed on monitors inside the ICP Museum and during evening hours, images are literally “projected” onto the windows of the ICP Museum; they can be viewed from the sidewalk outside the Museum and are most visible after sunset.

 This installment of ICP Projected was co-curated by Lucy Pike, photography director of WeTransfer.
+Listen to a conversation with Mara about her project The Little-Known World of the Afro-Mexican, in which she documents an African community living in Mexico.

 About the Artist